Your playful preschooler is developing new skills and their independence.

 If your child is more active, you can use hats or headbands to help keep devices on.
 Many bicycle, ski, and sports helmets today are compatible with hearing devices.
 In our Family Support Community (FSC), you can connect with other parents and learn what has worked for their active preschoolers.

 Around this age, your child will be independently putting their hearing devices on, replacing coils when they fall off, and letting you know if their hearing devices aren't working the way they should.
 Continue to grow the self-advocacy skills that you started to build when they were a toddler.
-Take time to teach your child the parts of hearing their devices, what lights mean on cochlear implants, and show them how to change batteries on their devices.
+Take time to teach your child the parts of their hearing devices, what lights mean on cochlear implants, and show them how to change the batteries.

 As your child becomes more independent at putting hearing technology on, it's very important for you to check their devices every morning to make sure they're working appropriately.